 Dates of the forthcoming ceremonies during the academic year 2014/15 are as follows:

-Details for students can be found in the main graduation section.
+Further information on arrangements for students can be found in the main Graduation section.